GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 The first person to notice an incident, they should begin reporting it by using the this incident response process and posting about it in [#login-situation](https://gsa-tts.slack.com/messages/login-situation/) (including notifying the login.gov leads).

 The first participant becomes the initial SL and carries out the next steps in the response.
-The IC’s responsibility is coordination, not necessarily investigation.
-The IC’s primary role is to guide the process.
+The SL’s responsibility is coordination, not necessarily investigation.
+The SL’s primary role is to guide the process.
 The first responder may remain SL throughout the process, or they may hand off SL duties later in the process.

 The SL makes sure that the Login.gov incident response process is followed, including supporting the reporter if the reporter already started it, or starting it if nobody has started it yet.